Falcon-Punch/OtterRaft/README.md

 ~~~

-<span style="color:blue">Cannot invoke the Test-DscConfiguration cmdlet.
+Cannot invoke the Test-DscConfiguration cmdlet.
 The Consistency Check or Pull cmdlet is in progress and
 must return before Test-DscConfiguration can be invoked.
 Use -Force option if that is available to cancel
 the current operation.